Ex-US Air Force pilot denies indecent images of children charges

 Robert Prussak denied one count of possessing indecent images of a child and one count of making an indecent image of a child.

-The charges allege that Prussak possessed a category A moving image of a child on April 22 and “made” an indecent photograph of a child between October 17 and December 10 last year.
+The charges allege that he possessed a category A moving image of a child on April 22 and “made” an indecent photograph of a child between October 17 and December 10 last year.

-Prussak was charged on Wednesday following a Metropolitan Police investigation into indecent images of a child found on an electronic device, the force said.

 He was remanded in custody before a hearing at Isleworth Crown Court on November 27.